 Also, consider what extra value the shipper has to offer.
 Be aware that some shippers have free pick-up services, convenient drop-off points next to your home or office, real customer support (not a chatbot), and more.
 Consider the company’s benefits before making your decision, as it might save you time and money.

-It doesn’t matter if you’re shipping to Romania from the United States, or to Greece.
+It doesn’t matter if you are shipping to Romania from the United States, Egypt, Bangladesh, or to Greece.
 Whatever the destination country is, you don’t want to overpay for shipping services.
 But how much international shipping should cost, you may ask.

 Shipping rates vary due to many factors, so there is no particular price for such services.
 It is determined by delivery times, the size and the weight of a package, its contents, shipping methods, and more.
 However, the major factor here is fixed courier prices.
 And unfortunately, many carriers lately have boosted it unreasonably.